ashiven/tuberlin-coursework/README.md

-Informatik Bachelor Kurse an der TU Berlin.
+This is a collection of the coursework I completed for my Computer Science bachelor's degree at TU Berlin.